deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 > </details>

-> Table 2 presents CHAIR evaluation results, showing the performance of different models in generating image captions with varying lengths (long-text and short-text).
+> Table 2 presents CHAIR evaluation results for long and short text generation using greedy and beam search decoding methods, comparing baseline and CCA-LLaVA performance on sentence and instance levels.

 {{< table-caption >}}